 \subsection{Some further remarks}

 Here we make a few supplementary comments on Theorem \ref{main:1}.
 Let $p$ be a prime number $>3$ and $e$ a cusp of $X_{p,\lambda}$.
-If the image of the point $[P]+[Q]-2[e]$ in one quotient curve $C_{p,\lm}^{a,b}$ is non-torsion, then the argument in \S \ref{sec: proof of thm 1} together with Proposition \ref{torsion2} implies that $\Delta_{{\rm GKS}, e'} (X_{p, \lm})$ is non-torsion for every choice of a based point $e'$.
-We do not know how to prove that $(\varphi_{p}^{a,b})_\ast[P]+[Q]-2[e]$ is non-torsion for any $a,b$.
-However, in the cases $(a, b)=(1, 1), (1, p-1)$ (which are the hyperelliptic cases, see Proposition \ref{hyperelliptic}), we have the following:
+If the image of the point $[P]+[Q]-2[e]$ in the Jacobian of one quotient curve $C_{p,\lm}^{a,b}$ is non-torsion, then the argument in \S \ref{sec: proof of thm 1} together with Proposition \ref{torsion2} implies that $\Delta_{{\rm GKS}, e'} (X_{p, \lm})$ is non-torsion for every choice of a degree 1 base divisor $e'$.
+We do not know how to prove that $(\varphi_{p}^{a,b})_\ast([P]+[Q]-2[e])$ is non-torsion for any $a,b$.
+However, in the cases when $(a, b)$ is $(1, 1)$ or $(1, p-1)$ (which are the hyperelliptic cases, see Proposition \ref{hyperelliptic}), we have the following: